-(26)The Legislature finds that HIV testing of individuals housed within state and local correctional institutions (see Definitions (11)) would help to provide information necessary for effective disease control and would help preserve the health of public employees, inmates, and persons in custody, as well as the public at large.
+The legislature finds that HIV testing of individuals (24)housed within state and local correctional institutions (see Definitions (11)) would help to provide information necessary for effective disease control and would help preserve the health of public employees, inmates, and persons in custody, as well as the public at large.
 Penal Code § 7500.
 There is established a procedure for requesting and granting of confidential HIV tests of inmates if a custodial or law enforcement employee (see Definitions (11)) or another inmate has reason to believe such employee or inmate has come into contact with the blood, bodily fluids, or semen of an inmate or has come in contact with an inmate in a manner which could result in HIV infection and if medical authorities believe there is good medical reason for the test.
 Counseling shall be provided to an employee or inmate who requests such testing.
 A decision by a chief medical officer to test for HIV may be appealed within three calendar days of the decision.
-Probation and parole officers must be notified if an inmate who will be released from incarceration is infected with AIDS.
-Such officers are permitted to notify others, such as the inmate's spouse, who may come in contact with the parolee or probationer.
+Probation and parole officers must be notified if an inmate who will be released from incarceration is infected with Such officers are permitted to notify others, such as the AIDS. inmate's spouse, who may come in contact with the parolee or probationer.
 Prison medical staff are authorized to report and require tests of an inmate if the staff reasonably believes that the inmate may be suffering from AIDS and is a danger to other inmates or staff.
 Such decision to test may be appealed.
 In addition, supervisory personnel are required to notify staff who come into close or direct contact with persons in custody who are HIV positive and are required to provide appropriate counseling and safety equipment.
 Any records pertaining to the testing of inmates shall be confidential.
-Penal Code §§ 7501, 7510, 7511, 7512, 7512.5, 7513, 7514, 7515, 7516, 7516.5, 7516.8, 7517, 7518, 7520, 7521, 7522, 7555.
+Penal Code §§ 7501, 7510 to 12, 7512.5, 7513 to 16, 7516.5, 7516.8, 7517 to 18, 7520, 7521 to 22, 7555.
 Failure to submit to required initial or follow up testing by an individual charged with a crime but who is either not held in custody or has been released shall constitute grounds for revocation of the individual's release or probation.
 Penal Code § 7519.
-Title 8, medical testing of Prisoners, shall remain operative only until July 1, 1999 and as of July 1, 2000 is repealed, unless a later enacted statute deletes or changes the dates upon which the title becomes inoperative.
-Notwithstanding this section, prior to July 1, 1999, whenever a law enforcement agency employee filed a report pursuant to Section 7510, or requests an HIV test under Section 7512, the proceedings shall be permitted to continue after July 1, 1999, until they have been concluded.
-Penal Code § 7555.

-(27)The withdrawal of blood for the HIV testing of prisoners shall be performed in a medically approved manner.
+(25) The withdrawal of blood for the HIV testing of prisoners shall be performed in a medically approved manner.
 Only a physician, registered nurse, licensed vocational nurse, licensed medical technician, or licensed phlebotomist may withdraw blood specimens.
 The blood specimens shall be transmitted to a licensed medical laboratory for testing.
 Copies of the test results shall be sent by the laboratory to the chief medical officer who shall be responsible for protecting the confidentiality of the test results.
 The chief medical officer shall send the test results to designated recipients with a disclaimer stating that the tests cannot determine exposure to HIV with absolute accuracy.
 Copies of the test results shall be sent to the parent's of a test subject who is a minor.
 All persons other than the test subject who receive HIV test results shall maintain the confidentiality of personal identifying data pertaining to the test subject, except as necessary to obtain medical or psychological care or advice.
 The specimens and test results shall not be admissible as evidence in any criminal or disciplinary proceedings.
 Penal Code § 7530.

-(28) As necessary for HIV detection and prevention, the State Department of Health Services with the approval of the county health officer may conduct periodic anonymous unlinked serological surveys of all or portions of the inmate population or persons under custody within a city or county.
+(26) As necessary for HIV detection and prevention, the Department of Health Services with the approval of the county health officer may conduct periodic anonymous unlinked serological surveys of all or portions of the inmate population or persons under custody within a city or county.
 Penal Code § 7553.